-Except as set forth in this Rule, each attorney appearing on behalf of a party must file a Notice of Appearance in each case, promptly upon the attorney's first appearance or filing in the case.
-The Notice of Appearance shall provide the attorney's name, any firm or organizational affiliation, business address, telephone number, email address, and the name of the party or parties represented.
-An attorney who has appeared as attorney of record files a case-initiating document, such as a complaint, petition, or notice of removal, need not file a separate Notice of Appearance; such an attorney shall be deemed to have entered a Notice of Appearance on behalf of the party or parties on whose behalf the filing is made.
+Except as set forth in this rule, each attorney appearing on behalf of a party must file a notice of appearance in each case, promptly upon the attorney's first appearance or filing in the case.
+The notice of appearance must provide the attorney's name, any firm or organizational affiliation, business address, telephone number, email address, and the name of the party or parties represented.
+An attorney who files a case-initiating document, such as a complaint, petition, or notice of removal, need not file a separate notice of appearance; those attorneys will be deemed to have entered a notice of appearance on behalf of the party or parties on whose behalf the filing is made.

-Whether or not a Notice of Appearance is filed, an attorney for a party may be relieved or displaced only by order of the Court and may not withdraw from a case without leave of the Court granted by order.
-Such an order may be granted issued following the filing of a motion to withdraw, and only upon a showing by affidavit or otherwise of satisfactory reasons for withdrawal or displacement and the posture of the case, including its position, if any, on the calendar, and whether or not the attorney is asserting a retaining or charging lien.
-All applications While a motion to withdraw must required whenever an attorney seeks to be served upon relieved, an affidavit is unnecessary if other counsel from the same firm or agency have already entered a notice of appearance on behalf of the client and (unless excused will remain in the case or, upon substitution of counsel by the Court) upon all other parties stipulation, if the stipulation is also signed by the client.
+Whether or not a notice of appearance is filed, an attorney for a party may be relieved or displaced only by order of the court.
+This order may be issued after the filing of a motion to withdraw, only upon a showing by affidavit or otherwise of satisfactory reasons for withdrawal or displacement, and the posture of the case, and whether or not the attorney is asserting a retaining or charging lien.
+While a motion to withdraw is required when an attorney seeks to be relieved, an affidavit is unnecessary if other counsel from the same firm, agency, or organization has already entered a notice of appearance on behalf of the client and will remain in the case or, upon substitution of counsel by stipulation, if the stipulation is also signed by the client.